On November 4, 2021

 Keep Family Relationships Emotionally and Spiritually Healthy During Covid-19 and in an Election Year

 Speakers: A leader in Pastoral Education/JTS, Rabbi Naomi Kalish, and Psychologist Alison P. Block, Ph.D.

 A Very Personal Conversation about our Planet: Earth Day 2020:

 Fifty Years Later Where Are We and What Should We Do About It? with Rabbi Katy Z. Allen

-On Thursday, January 16, Women’s League Personal Conversation was “Neshama: A Conversation About Bringing Breath (the Physical) and Soul (the Spiritual) Together” with Rabbi Jaymee Alpert.
+Women’s League Personal Conversation: “Neshama: A Conversation About Bringing Breath (the Physical) and Soul (the Spiritual) Together” with Rabbi Jaymee Alpert.

 “So often we find ourselves living either in our bodies (at the gym, on a walk around the block) or in our souls (at synagogue, during a moment of prayer).
 The ancient rabbis understood that in order to be fully functional as human beings, we need to inhabit both parts of our neshama.
 Over the last few years, I have been exploring ways to bring breath and spirit/soul together by creating opportunities to exercise while we pray.
 Please join me for a conversation about reconnecting the physical and spiritual sides of ourselves.” – Rabbi Jaymee Alpert